mikaelri/Budgeting-Application-Project/README.md

 ***Possible future enhancements***

 - Add a view, which would provide a better look for the user to see inside the budget, i.e. different functions to show more details of the budget, not only net result.
 This could be a dynamic table, where the user could filter transactions.
 - Modify the admin page so it would show who is the creator for certain budget, i.e. dropdown for the table.

-- Upgrade the UX with better navigation possibilities and consider changes for the application to be more user friendly
+- Upgrade the UX with better navigation possibilities and consider changes for the application to be more user friendly.
 - Upgrade the front-end and make it visually more clear.

 ***Installing instructions / how to test the app locally***